DAV sees an influx of participants in virtual job fairs as much of the nation remains in isolation

 “Several formats are available for meeting employers,” Francomb said.
 “Including large groups, small groups and one-on-one discussions or interviews.”

-All previously scheduled traditional career fairs will be held virtually through at least the end of July.
+All previously scheduled traditional career fairs will be held virtually through December 2020.

 From June 2014 through December 2019, DAV sponsored 607 traditional and virtual career fairs that nearly 210,000 active service members, Guard and Reserve personnel, veterans and spouses attended, resulting in more than 146,000 job offers.
 Many attendees from DAV’s virtual job fairs have seen nearly instant responses from employers.